JaimyTuin223/character.ai-bot/README.md

 This bot allows you to communicate with your character.ai bots inside a discord chat, making use of [node_characterai](https://github.com/realcoloride/node_characterai).

+This Branch of the bot features a slash command handler and a slash command for restarting the character.ai chat.

 ## Features

 - Easily chatting with a custom character.ai bot.